jago-h/TM_project/README.md

 ## Documentation
 Our repo contains 3 notebooks with general data analysis:
-1. Reviews (with some data wrangling)
+1. YELP data analysis (analysis.ipynb)
-2. Weather scraping
+2. Weather scraping (weather_scraping.ipynb)
-3. PyProcess analysis of reviews sentiment and weather
+3. PyProcess analysis of reviews sentiment and weather (PyProcess.ipynb)

-Furtherly, we provide code for the sentiment analysis of 3 different methods:
+Futherly, there is a file with review pre-processing code and sentiment_analysis folder, containing the sentiment analysis code of 3 different methods:
-1. VADER
+1. VADER Sentiment
 2. Hedonometer
-3. Text Blob
+3. TextBlob

 Finally, in order to work on the data that we did, you have to follow the consequtive steps:
 1. reviews -> download the data using the Yelp Dataset ([link](https://www.yelp.com/dataset/documentation/main)); the dataset is freely available for download and has a size of 8.65GB uncompressed and 4.04GB compressed; “[e]ach file is composed of a single object type, one JSON-object per-line.”